fionncur/IDStools/README.md

 ## Description

-This is the package which provides different tools to interact with IDS database.
-It also helps physists to quickly execute some task without reinventing the wheel.
+This package provides different tools to interact with IDS database.
+It helps physicist to provide insights of IDSes without reinventing the wheel.

 ## Using IDS Tools